 - A more difficult reimbursement landscape

 These concerns can and do manifest for providers that are spurred to adopt VBC.
-For example, one program found that most physicians did not see a return on their investment in VBC due to neutral performance or insufficient data.
+In one study, most physicians saw no return on investment in VBC due to neutral performance or insufficient data.

 This occurs not simply because physicians aren’t providing quality care, but as a result of unclear rules and requirements, a lack of resources to adequately track and report data, and little administrative support throughout the transition.